gabrielfalcao/bose/README.rst

 You can add -v or -vv to that command to show more information about each plugin.

-If you are running bose.main() or bose.run() from a script, you can specify a list of plugins to use by passing a list of plugins with the plugins keyword argument.
+If you are running psychoacoustics.main() or psychoacoustics.run() from a script, you can specify a list of plugins to use by passing a list of plugins with the plugins keyword argument.